Jreilly8/checks/README.md

 # checks
-BASH script to do random vitrification of backup.
+BASH script to do random verification of backup.